-Figure 13: One year ahead forecasts of wild steelhead runsize generated by the ensemble timeseries model and bounded by a 90% confidence interval.
+Figure 12: One year ahead forecasts of wild steelhead runsize generated by the ensemble timeseries model and bounded by a 90% confidence interval.
+WDFW will evaluate the model performance of all new forecast techniques relative to traditional methods before utilizing new methods in the development of comanager agreed-to preseason forecasts.

-Given its size and diversity, the Chehalis basin has the potential to provide a variety of steelhead fishing opportunities.
-For instance, the Satsop and Wynoochee rivers contain multiple boat launches and flows that are conducive to boat angling,, while the Skookumchuck is more conducive to bank angling.
-The Newaukum River is also physically conducive to bank angling, although access is relatively limited because of private property.
+Given the size and diversity of habitat in the Chehalis basin, the fisheries associated have the potential to provide a variety of sport angling opportunities.
+For instance, the Satsop and Wynoochee rivers contain multiple boat launches and flows that are conducive to boat and guide angling, while the Skookumchuck is more conducive to bank angling.
+Similarly, the Newaukum River has geographic features lending it to bank angling, however private property ownership limits access.
 The Wishkah has both good bank angling and limited boat access.
-Based on WDFW CRC data and knowledge from local fisheries managers, an average of approximately 110-150 recreational anglers and 16-26 professional fishing guides fish in Chehalis Basin rivers on any given day during the open season (excluding the Humptulips and Elk rivers).
-The current permanent fishing regulations for Chehalis Basin rivers (excluding the Humptulips and Elk rivers) are listed below (Table 6).
-Emergency regulations beyond the permanent regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).
-To protect wild spawning steelhead, the Department will consider moving the trout season opener from the
+Based on WDFW CRC data (2007-2021) and knowledge from local fisheries managers, an average of approximately 110-150 recreational anglers and 16-26 professional fishing guides fish in Chehalis Basin rivers on any given day during the open season (excluding the Humptulips and Elk rivers).
+The current permanent fishing regulations for Chehalis Basin rivers are listed in Appendix 12.4.
+Emergency regulations will be determined using the 3-Step Regulation Process (Section 3.2.2).
+The Department may also adjust trout fishery seasons to protect steelhead.